streetwriters/notesnook/docs/help/contents/publish-notes-with-monographs.md

 ---
 title: Monographs
-index: 8
 ---

-# Monographs
+# Publish notes with monographs

 Sharing a note with someone can be such a tedious task.
-You have to copy/download/export it to a file and upload it to some cloud storage and then attach it in an email and send it to them.
+You have to copy/download/export it to a file and then attach it in an email or upload it to some cloud storage.

 With Notesnook, you don't need to do that anymore.
-Monographs enable you to share your notes with anyone in just one click.
-Once a note is published as a monograph, you get a public url which you can send to the person who needs access to information in the note.
+Monographs enable you to share your notes with anyone in a single click.
+Once a note is published as a monograph, you get a public url which you can share with anyone.
+They don't need to download Notesnook or install any extra software — it's just like a blog, only simpler.

-You can share this url with anyone to view the contents of the note without downloading Notesnook.
-And the cool part is, you can encrypt(lock) monographs with a password.

 ## How to publish a note?